dyhes/zulip/docs/outreach/apply.md

 We recommend taking the following steps before diving into the issue tracker:

-- Join the [Zulip development
+- Join the [Aloha development
   community](https://zulip.com/development-community/), and introduce yourself in the stream for the program you are participating in.
-Before you jump in, be sure to review the [Zulip community norms](https://zulip.com/development-community/).
+Before you jump in, be sure to review the [Aloha community norms](https://zulip.com/development-community/).

 - Follow our instructions to [install the development